vasyl1312/sushi_shop/README.md

 3. Add products to cart(what product client will buy)
 4. Summing equel products in the cart
 5. Delete products from cart
+6. Work with cart when it is empty